researchart/all/SEresearchReuseManifesto.md

 _A belief is like a guillotine, just as heavy, just as light._ -- Frank Kafta

-We say this since the traditional notion of the _research paper_ is over-engineered,   too elaborate and  arcane, and too labor intensive to produce.
+The traditional notion of the _research paper_ is over-engineered,   too elaborate and  arcane, and too labor intensive to produce.

-So we should send reserach papers to the guillotine.
+We should send reserach papers to the guillotine.
 Chop them up, liberate their ideas, spread them around, and give a broader audience access to their produce.
 Vive la révolution.

 Why?
 We miust  demystify research results and make them available to a much broader audience.
 Normally, researchers write papers and present them at  conferences.
 But conferences should be more than about papers.
 Rather, they should be a place to visit to find “things” taht can be reused  for a wide range of tasks.